open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 ### Context propagation

-- context created for HTTP client span MUST be injected on outgoing request using configured [propagator](../../context/api-propagators.md)
+- context created for HTTP client span (if valid) MUST be injected on outgoing request header using configured [propagator](../../context/api-propagators.md)
-- if outgoing HTTP request already has context (for configured propagator) injected, it cannot be changed and new span MUST not be created
+- Exception: if outgoing HTTP request already has valid context (for configured propagator), it cannot be changed and new span MUST NOT be recorded

+#### Example 1: context propagation

+No existing valid context, W3C Trace-Context propagator

+1. Instrumentation checks if valid context can be extracted
+   - no, there is no W3C Trace-Context
+   - OR: yes, there is an invalid context
+   - OR: yes, there is a valid B3 context
+2. Instrumentation starts a span
+3. Instrumentation injects context of the new span using W3C propagator
+4. Instrumentation waits for call to complete and ends span

+#### Example 2: back-off

+Existing valid context, W3C Trace-Context propagator

+1. Instrumentation checks if valid context can be extracted using W3C propagator
+   - yes, there is a valid W3C Trace-Context
+2. Instrumentation lets call to complete without creating a span

 ## HTTP server